 ... in the interests of the economy as a whole, government intervention in the economy must be as concerned with the impact on workers, as with the impact on any other economic decision makers, such as, businesses

-It should be recognized that Canada ranks third in the world in proved oil reserves behind Venezuela and Saudi Arabia, and is the world's seventh-largest oil producer, which makes the exploitation of oil resources in the western provinces, especially Alberta, crucial to the economy of Canada as a whole.
+It should be recognized that Canada ranks third in the world in proved oil reserves behind Venezuela and Saudi Arabia, and is the world's seventh-largest oil producer, which makes the exploitation of oil resources in the eastern and western provinces, especially Alberta, crucial to the economy of Canada as a whole.